Sunday, November 30, 2008

 "Call?
 Didn’t see you around.
 Where were you?
 I thought you had left office, so covered for you.
 Bata to deti yaar.
 By the way, did you hear..."

 Relieved, she let the conversation wander.
-But she knew he will not forget the 'curious incidence of the hush-hush phone call' so soon.
+But she knew he will not forget the 'curious incident of the hush-hush phone call' so soon.
 It would come up during dinner later.
 But for now, she would let things be.

 ------------